iain-bryant/Maps-Routing-API/Readme.md

 3- hit build (can take a few minuites)

 ** PLEASE NOTE **
-Location data should be in the form Latt Long (52.002659,-0.524454) as a string In youtr data frame the headings should be "location" & "detinationA"
+Location data should be in the form Lat Long (52.002659,-0.524454) as a string In your data frame the headings should be "location" & "detinationA"

 Issues you may come across